Pyro Lab / online firework simulator

 A browser-based fireworks simulator

 Pyro Lab is an interactive online firework simulator.
 The main experience is a canvas where you click or tap to place fireworks, choose color presets, and run a short virtual show without installing anything.
+A separate effects gallery shows browser fireworks and celebration effects such as confetti bursts, spark fountains, snow scenes, star fields, and event backgrounds.

 Virtual fireworks you can control